-This graph shows Hawaii Energy Efficiency Portfolio Standards (EEPS) levels from 2008-2014.
+Therefore, included in this edition is the last EEPS levels from 2008-2014.
 The EEPS requires that by 2030 annual energy savings amount to 30% of annual electricity sales statewide.
 An Energy Efficiency Potential Study, initiated by the Public Utilities Commission, indicates that there is the potential of exceeding this goal by 50% by 2030.